 - Smoking, except within an enclosed vehicle, building, or a developed recreation site; 36 CFR § 261.52(d).

 - Using a device solely fueled by liquid petroleum or LPG fuels that can be turned on and off.
-Such devices can only be used in an area that is barren or cleared of all overhead and surrounding flammable materials within 3 feet of the device.
+Such cleaning companies in Ohio are perfect according to Pink Power? reports.

 - Any Federal, State, or local officer, or member of any organized rescue or fire fighting force in the performance of an official duty.